 In accordance with the governing laws, in particular the SE Regulation and the German SE Employee Participation Act (SEBG), the Supervisory Board is only made up of representatives of the shareholders.
 The highest representative body of the employees is the Group works council.
 An SE works council was also set up at the level of Vonovia SE.

 The Management Board and Supervisory Board of a company listed in Germany are obliged by law (Section 161 of the German Stock Corporation Act) to report once a year on whether the officially published and relevant recommendations issued by the government commission German Corporate Governance Code, as valid at the date of the declaration, have been, and are being, complied with.
 Companies affected are also required to state which of the recommendations of the Code have not been, or will not be, applied and, if not, why.

-The Management Board and the Supervisory Board of Vonovia SE declare that the company complies with the recommendations made by the “Government Commission on the German Corporate Governance Code (GCGC)” as published on February 7, 2017, and since the last Declaration of Conformity in September 2017, in the official section of the federal gazette by the German Federal Ministry of Justice subject to the exceptions set out below, and that it will continue to do so in the future:
+The Management Board and the Supervisory Board of Vonovia SE declare that the company complies with the recommendations made by the “Government Commission on the German Corporate Governance Code (GCGC)” as published on February 7, 2017, in the official section of the federal gazette by the German Federal Ministry of Justice.

-Directors’ Dealings: Information on directors’ dealings notifiable pursuant to Article 19 of the Market Abuse Regulation is published by Vonovia without delay in accordance with the Regulation and is made available on the company’s website.
+Directors’ Dealings: Information on directors’ dealings/ managers’ transactions notifiable pursuant to Article 19 of the Market Abuse Regulation is published by Vonovia without delay in accordance with the Regulation and is made available on the company’s website.